26bz/WHMCS-Discord-Client-Verification/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest a new feature for the WHMCS Discord Client Verification addon
-title: ''
+title: '[FEATURE] '
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Feature Description**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Brief description of the requested feature.

-**Describe the solution you'd like**
+**Use Case**
-A clear and concise description of what you want to happen.
+Why would this feature be useful?
+What problem does it solve?

-**Describe alternatives you've considered**
+**Proposed Implementation**
-A clear and concise description of any alternative solutions or features you've considered.
+How do you envision this working?
+(Optional)

-**Additional context**
+**Additional Context**
-Add any other context or screenshots about the feature request here.
+Any other relevant information, examples, or screenshots.